fgravato/ThreatFeedV4/README.md

 1. Ensure your API key is correct and properly saved in the `api_key.txt` file.
 2. Check your internet connection, as the script needs to communicate with the Lookout API.
 3. Verify that you have the required Python version and all dependencies installed.
+4. Check the CSV format matches the selected upload type (INCREMENTAL or OVERWRITE).

+## Navigation Shortcuts

+The following shortcuts are available throughout the application:

+- `b`: Go back to the previous menu
+- `h`: Return to the home/main menu
+- `q`: Quit the application

 ## Contributing